openshift/sippy/scripts/rejected-payloads.md

   -t RELEASE_TAG, --release_tag RELEASE_TAG     Specifies a release payload tag, like 4.11.0-0.nightly-2022-06-25-081133
-  -r RELEASE, --release RELEASE                 Specifies a release, like 4.11 -s STREAM, --stream STREAM                    Specifies a stream, like nightly or ci
+  -r RELEASE, --release RELEASE                 Specifies a release, like 4.11 -s STREAM, --stream STREAM                    Specifies a stream, like nightly or ci -a, --all                                     List all rejected payloads.
+If not specified , list only uncategorized ones.
 ```

 Here is a single update example: